Educating and empowering the Hampton Roads workforce to better serve your business needs.

 The following workforce development organizations stand ready to assist your company in recruiting and training qualified employees

-As a workforce development board representing the communities in Hampton Roads, Opportunity, Inc. serves as a one-stop connection between employers and potential employees.
+As a workforce development board representing the communities in the region, the Hampton Roads Workforce Council serves as a one-stop connection between employers and potential employees.
 They offer testing services designed to effectively screen applicants, job specific training programs, and valuable connections to help employers hire exiting military personnel.

 Peninsula Council for Workforce Development